beginner-corp/learn.begin.com/src/md/foundations/why.md

 - Outsource undifferentiated heavy lifting and focus on core business value
 - Scaling to zero to achieve 100% utilization
-- Operational excellence and resiliancy
+- Operational excellence and resiliency
-- Least priviledge security by default
+- Least privilege security by default
 - Better iteration speed, lead time to production and bug resolution

 ## Infrastructure as Code

 Infra as Code (IaC) is a practice to capture the cloud infrastructure resource requirements alongside the application code that depends on it by saving it, usually in a declarative manifest file, in version control with the code.
-In the most ideal scenario the code and cloud resources can be provisoined and updated from single deterministic artifact.
+In the most ideal scenario the code and cloud resources can be provisioned and updated from single deterministic artifact.
 IaC is like a lockfile for an applications cloud resources.

 ## Implemenation